myathway-lab/Istio-IngressGateway/README.md

 <br>

-Before install Istio, we need to make sure Istio is compatible with our Kubernetes cluster version.
+Take note - Before install Istio, we need to make sure Istio is compatible with our Kubernetes cluster version.
 <br>
 https://istio.io/latest/docs/releases/supported-releases/

 <br>

 **1) Use asdf to manage Istio versions.**